ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/cookie_settings.rst

 Cookie Prefix
 ~~~~~~~~~~~~~

-If you will be running multiple installations of ExpressionEngine on the
-same server then you will want to specify a unique cookie prefix for
-each installation.
-This cookie prefix will prevent the cookies from
-interfering with each other.
+Specify a prefix for the cookie name set by ExpressionEngine.
+This
+protects against collisions from separate ExpressionEngine installations
+on the same cookie domain.